tryolabs/django-tastypie-extendedmodelresource/README.rst

 Caveats
 -------
 * ``ExtendedModelResource`` only supports one level nesting.
 * Resources used as nested can also be registered in an **Api** instance, but need not to.
-That is, there can be resourced used **only** as nested and not exposed otherwise in the urls.
+That is, there can be resources used **only** as nested and not exposed otherwise in the urls.

 Changing object's identifier attribute in urls